-Andrews University is accredited by the North Central Association of Colleges and is a member of the North Central Association.
-It is also accredited by the Seventh-day Adventist Churches accrediting association: The Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.
+Andrews University is accredited by The Higher Learning Commission.
+It is also accredited by the Seventh-day Adventist Church's accrediting association: The Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.

-The School Psychology program is accredited by the National Association of School Psychologists (NASP).
+The School Psychology program is also has full recognition by the National Association of School Psychologists (NASP).

 All graduates from this program are eligible to apply for the National Certification in School Psychology (NCSP) credential.
 More information about this certification and its eligibility requirements can be found online at: http://www.nasponline.org/CERTIFICATION/becomeNCSP.aspx.
 Graduates are encouraged to apply right after they graduate.